 Don’t risk losing sleep and spending your summer exhausted and sick.
 If you don’t love the idea of using an air conditioner, try only running it at night.
 You and your family will get a better night’s sleep when the house is cool, and you can tough it out again in the morning.
 Plus, your AC unit can actually filter the air in the home, so taking advantage of that while you’re sleeping will help everyone stay healthy and happy.

 Improve your home’s exterior to benefit the interior

 Making a few small changes to the outside of your home could help keep the inside cool.
 Old windows could have cracks or gaps, which would allow cold air to escape and hot air to enter the home.
 Have your windows replaced if they’re old or broken.
 If you have a lot of windows, you may also want to hang heavy and dark curtains.
 These will keep your house cool and prevent a large amount of unwanted heat.
 Consider also what the outside of your home is made of.

-With aluminium weatherboard cladding, you can have fire-resistant and lightweight materials on your house.
+With aluminium weatherboard cladding, you can have fire-resistant and lightweight materials at your house.
 You can even have a membrane installed behind the cladding that will eliminate the spread of fire.
 Though many people associate the risk of fire with colder weather, your air conditioning unit can also start a home fire.
 The right cladding can stop a fire before you lose your home.
 You’ll also keep the house cooler by ensuring it’s properly sealed.

 Have a cold drink

 Most people prefer cold alcoholic beverages, especially over the summer when they feel extremely warm.
 Having a cold drink can actually make your home feel less hot.
 Enjoying a few alcoholic drinks (or a few non-alcoholic beverages for the kids) will help lower your internal body temperature and leave you feeling better.